-Note 29.
-Subsequent Events
+Note 29 Subsequent Events

-PepinNini Minerals Limited announced the transfer of interest in the WA iron ore joint venture tenements in return for a 1% Gross Iron Ore Royalty on 14 September 2015.
+PepinNini Minerals Limited announced the transfer of interest in the WA Iron ore joint venture tenements in return for a 1% Gross iron royalty on 14 September 2015.
 PepinNini Robertson Range Pty Ltd will no longer be a participant in the iron ore joint ventures.